For Day 12 of our 16 Days campaign, we’ve compiled some quotes from our amazing staff sharing their thoughts on what Anawim means to them.

 “There is still a long way to go in the fight for equal rights and a society that listens to and understand the specific needs of women, but it seems like every day we’re getting just that little bit closer.” – Emily Johnson, Fundraising and Communications Manager

 “My favourite part of working at Anawim is being a part of such an empowering environment of women supporting women.
 Working with data and statistics, it is so motivating to not only see the quantity but the quality of support each member is dedicated to provide.” – Jessica Sunner, Monitoring and Systems Assistant

 “Working with the volunteers and counsellors means that I see their enthusiasm and dedication on a daily basis and I am constantly inspired by them, my colleagues, and the women that we support.” – Hannah Johnson, Volunteering and Counselling Manager

-“I love that every day is different at Anawim, as well as it’s ability to adapt and change.” – Gina Graham, Prison and Resettlement Service Manager
+“I love that every day is different at Anawim, as well as it’s ability to adapt and change.” – Gina Graham, Head of Service Delivery

 Need support?
 Or know someone who might?

 Anawim’s specialist female caseworkers are here to support with mental health, finances, housing, families and relationships or anything else.

 Our helpline is open on 0800 019 8818 for anyone who identifies as a woman.
 Alternatively, some women may prefer to use our live chat, which can be accessed by clicking on the orange button in the corner of the screen.
 These services could be the first step a woman takes to accessing support.